racket-templates/lang/README.md

 ```
 If you omit `<destination-dir>`, the command will add copy the template to a folder called `lang` in the current folder.

+You can also click [Use this template](https://github.com/racket-templates/lang/generate) to copy the repository.

 # How to use

 This is working example that you can change to suit your needs.